samartzidis/NanoBot/docs/README.md

 **NanoBot** is a free, DIY Raspberry Pi-powered AI chat robot, ideal for kids' education and teaching assistance.
 It can answer challenging questions on a wide range of topics and serve as a live encyclopedia.

+It uses various technologies such as the Semantic Kernel with native Plug-ins to enhance its capabilities, an optional RAG pipeline for persistent memory, an ONNX runtime-based inference engine for a fully offline wake-word detection experience, etc.

 <a href="collage.jpg"><img src="collage.jpg" height="320" title="Collage" />

 <a href="image-8.png"><img src="image-8.png" height="320" title="Model" /></a> <a href="image-9.png"><img src="image-9.png" height="320" title="Model" /></a>